Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: The French MSA cohort (FMSA)

-The French MSA cohort (FMSA) is the result of a close collaboration between Bordeaux and Toulouse university hospitals, know as the national reference MSA centre \cite{foubert-samier_disease_2020,meissner_multiple_2019}.
-Initiated in 2007, this prospective open cohort enrolls all patients diagnosed with MSA according to Gilman criteria \cite{gilman_second_2008} in one of the two hospitals and who consented to be part of the cohort according to the \textit{Commission nationale de l'informatique et des libertés} (CNIL) agreement.
-The enrolled patients undergo an annual standardized clinical examination based on the Unified MSA Rating Scale (UMSARS) \cite{wenning_development_2004}.
-The UMSARS comprises four distincts parts assessing different facets of MSA disease: impairment in daily activities (UMSARS-I), motor function (UMSARS-II), hypotension via blood pressure records (UMSARS-III), and degree of disability (UMSARS-IV).
-UMSARS-I and UMSARS-II are subdivided into 12 and 14 items, respectively (Figure \ref{tab:msa_umsars} - left column).
-They are meticulously reported by healthcare professionals.
-Each item uses a Likert scaling with five increasing levels reflecting the impairment severity (0 - no, 1 - slight, 2 - moderate, 3 - marked, and 4 - extreme impairment).
-UMSARS-IV is a 5-level global indicator of disability defining the MSA disease stages with completely independent (stage I), needs help with some chores (stage II), needs help with half of the chores (stage III), does a few chores alone (stage IV), and totally dependent (stage V).
+The FMSA cohort is the prospective open cohort of the national reference MSA centre located at Bordeaux and Toulouse university hospitals \cite{foubert-samier_disease_2020}.
+Initiated in 2007, it enrolls all consenting patients diagnosed with MSA \cite{gilman_second_2008} and followed at these hospitals.
+Patients undergo an annual standardized clinical examination based on the four-part UMSARS \cite{wenning_development_2004} which measures: impairment in daily activities (UMSARS-I), motor function (UMSARS-II), orthostatic hypotension (UMSARS-III), and degree of global disability (UMSARS-IV). \RVW{This study focuses on the 26 items of UMSARS-I and UMSARS-II listed in Figure \ref{tab:msa_umsars} (left column).} Each item rates the impairment severity with five increasing levels (0- no, 1- slight, 2- moderate, 3- marked, and 4- extreme impairment). \RVW{UMSARS-IV defines five MSA disease stages: completely independent (stage I), needs help with some chores (stage II), needs help with half of the chores (stage III), does a few chores alone (stage IV), and totally dependent (stage V).} \\

-Classical prognostic factors of MSA progression collected in FMSA are: sex, age at inclusion, predominant syndrome (parkinsonian or cerebellar), diagnosis certainty (probable or possible), delay between first symptom onset and inclusion, nature of first symptoms (motor, dysautonomic, or both), and the presence of hypotension as a first symptom.
+Factors of progression under study are: sex, age at inclusion, \RVW{subtype (MSA-P for parkinsonian or MSA-C for cerebellar)}, diagnosis certainty (probable or possible), delay between first symptom onset and inclusion, nature of first symptoms (motor, dysautonomic, or both), and hypotension as a first symptom.
+The status and exact times of death are continuously updated. \RVW{At administrative censoring (October 24, 2022) patients were classified as deceased, still alive, or having dropped out if their last visit was more than 18 months before}.

-MSA is a fatal alpha-synucleopathy.
-In FMSA, status and exact times of death are regulary updated after contact with the family or consultation of the French death register.
-All the patients and follow-up data prior to the administrative censoring on October 24, 2022 were considered in this work.
-By then, patients were classified either as deceased, as still alive in the cohort, or as having dropped out if their last visit was prior to May 1, 2021 (one year and a half before administrative censoring).